-Selling, general and administrative ("SG&A") expenses decreased approximately \$5.5 million in the first quarter of 2002 when compared to the first quarter of 2001.
-These decreases were primarily due to lower variable costs associated with reduced revenue and profitability and reductions in discretionary spending.
+Selling, general and administrative ("SG&A") expenses decreased approximately \$1.1 million and \$6.7 million, respectively, in the second quarter of 2002 and first six months of 2002 when compared to the same calendar periods of 2001.
+These decreases were primarily due to reduced revenue and associated reductions in variable costs and reductions in discretionary spending.